 Why Are Poinsettias The Official Christmas Flower?

-How Poinsettias Came to Be The Offical Christmas Flower
+How Poinsettias Came to Be The Official Christmas Flower

 1. Cuetlaxochitl and Pepita – the Origins of the Poinsettia